MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-walkthrough.md

    ![WinDbg Preview showing the Display greeting code with a watch locals window showing X64](images/ttd-time-travel-walkthrough-code-with-watch-locals.png)

-    As we look at the size issue further, we also notice that the message is 75 characters in length.
+    As we look at the size issue further, we also notice that the message is 75 characters in length, 76 including the end of string character.

     ```
     HELLO FROM THE WINDBG TEAM.
 GOOD LUCK IN ALL OF YOUR TIME TRAVEL DEBUGGING!